-If you are a co-owner or a partner in a small business, you may be considering a buy-sell agreement or a buy-sell insurance policy to navigate the succession of your business.
+Are you a co-owner or a partner in a small business?
+If so, you might consider buy-sell agreements or a buy-sell insurance policy as you work through the succession planning process.
 In this article, we’ll explain the key points of both of these enforceable legal contracts.

 Important note: This article should not be construed as legal or financial advice.
 It’s imperative that you speak with an attorney, accountant, and financial planner who can help you navigate your succession and prepare legal documents that suit your specific circumstances and goals.

-When one of these triggering events occurs, a buy-sell agreement can give the remaining business owner(s) the right to buy the exiting owner’s interest.
-Some agreements take it a step further, requiring the remaining owners to purchase the exiting owner’s interest to prevent anyone outside of the company from buying or inheriting a piece of the business.
+When one of these events occurs, you can use a buy-sell agreement to ensure that the exiting owner’s shares cannot be sold or transferred to another party.
+With this agreement, the remaining business owner(s) have the right to buy the exiting owner’s interest.
+Some agreements take it a step further, requiring the remaining owners to purchase the exiting owner’s interest to prevent anyone outside the company from buying or inheriting a piece of the business.

 How does life insurance come into play with a buy-sell agreement?

-The use of life insurance policies to purchase a deceased owner’s interest in a company is not without complications.
+Owners who depend on life insurance for these costs can run into some complications.
 One common stumbling block occurs when the owner of the life insurance policy that’ll be used in this agreement isn’t titled as the party who has the right to purchase the deceased owner’s shares.

 For example, suppose the buy-sell agreement states that the entity has the right to purchase a deceased owner’s interest.
 In that case, the company should own and be the sole beneficiary of the life insurance policy.
 On the other hand, if the remaining owners have the right to purchase the interest in their personal names, each owner would purchase a life insurance policy for each of the company owners, naming himself or herself as the beneficiary.